zextras/tech-doc/source/carbonio/_management/videoserver.rst

 The owner or moderator of a room can record any meeting and make it available for people to watch it later.
 A meeting can be recorded only once, meaning that an ongoing recording will be **unique** for that meeting.
-This means that if for any reason a recording is interrupted, *no other recording for the same meeting can be started*.
-Every user will be notified of the ongoing recording, while any moderator in the room can stop it, even if it was started by another moderator.
+In case a recording is interrupted, it can be restarted at a later point.
+Every user will be notified of the ongoing recording, while any moderator in the room can stop it, even if it was started by another moderator, and save it to a file.

 This functionality is provided by a specific package, called ``carbonio-videoserver-recorder``, that **must be installed together**